Classic Bells > Soapy stuff >Soap, shampoo, syndets

 Soap and synthetic detergents

-Soap is made by reacting fats or fatty acids with an alkali (sodium hydroxide for example).
-The soap we make is a widely used cleanser, but there are other types of soap that cannot be used as cleansers.
-These insoluble soaps are used as lubricants, thickeners in paint, and other industrial uses and are not much on our normal soapy radar.
+Other types of soap cannot be used as cleansers; they are mainly used as lubricants, thickeners in paint, and other industrial uses.
+These soaps are not much on our normal soapy radar.

 The chemical reaction that creates "true soap" is called saponification.
 Saponification is a process that sometimes occurs in nature, and, in a sense, soap is the only "natural" detergent.